 Once appointed, the guardian is supervised by the court.
 This supervision is carried out by requiring annual reporting, annual visits by a court visitor, and an annual review to determine whether the guardianship should be continued.

 We help clients navigate this process.
-If you have questions about getting appointed as guardian or abuses by a guardian, call us today to get in touch with our leading guardianship attorneys in Houston, TX with Kreig Mitchell, LLC.
+If you have questions about getting appointed as guardian or abuses by a guardian, call us today to get in touch with our leading guardianship attorneys in Houston, TX with Kreig, LLC.

 Call today for a confidential consultation,.